All Episodes

 In theory, yes.

-As it happened, not in my experience, because it would be a big deal to tell the FBI to stop doing something that without a appropriate purpose.
+Because it would be a big deal to tell the FBI to stop doing something without an appropriate purpose.

 But I'm talking about a situation where we were told to stop something for a political reason.